ufan/ptrate/README.md

-# evhz
+# ptrate

-Show mouse refresh rate under linux + evdev
+A command line tool printing polling interval of pointing devices under linux + evdev

+The code is adapted from https://git.sr.ht/~iank/evhz

+## how to use
 For information about polling rate, see https://wiki.archlinux.org/index.php/Mouse_Polling_Rate

 Just do ./run (run is very short and readable).